nav33nb/nav33nb/README.md

 # Hello There ✌️
-As a passionate computer enthusiast, I am always eager to learn about new technologies in software solutions 💻 With over 2 years of experience I have developed and deployed highly available, large-scale micro services-based solutions
+As a passionate CompSci enthusiast, I am always eager to learn about new technologies in software solutions 💻 With over 2 years of experience I have developed and deployed highly available, large-scale micro services-based solutions

 I have a wide-ranging interest in various Dev-Ops techniques, with a focus on designing and delivering robust software solutions.
 Supplementing my current certifications and experience, I am deepening my knowledge in Ansible and automation concepts, aiming to gain a comprehensive understanding of the entire pipeline of software solutions lifecycle, including everything from provisioning and automation to configuration and deployment techniques.